justfitra/my-notes/README.md

-This Application for tracking your dialy notes

-#Teach Stack
-- Html
-- Tailwind Css
-- JavaScript
+# Notes App With JavaScript

+## This Application is one of my project when i learning JavaScript